Welcome to the World of Duplicate: What to Expect at

 Shuffle, Deal & Play

-Kelly will place duplicate boards on your table.
-At 1 pm after some announcements, she will ask you to shuffle and deal the cards.
+The director will place duplicate boards on your table.
+At 1 pm after some announcements, you will be asked to shuffle and deal the cards.
 Cards are dealt for the first round only.
 No more shuffling!
 A good habit to develop is to ALWAYS count your cards when pulling them out of the board, and ALWAYS counting them before returning them to the board.

 Move for the Next Round